danyal-isran/test-repository/README.md

 **Q:** How do I configure Upstart JFrog Artificatory?

-**A:**

 - Update your NPM registry `https://upstart.jfrog.io/artifactory/api/npm/npm/`

+- Authenticate
+`npm login`

--To find your artifactory credentials:
+- To find your artifactory credentials:
 Navigate to https://upstart.okta.com/app/UserHome

-Select “Artifactory”
+- Select “Artifactory”
 Click your name in the top right hand corner (note, this is your username)

-Click “Edit Profile”
+- Click “Edit Profile”

-Copy your API Key
+- Copy your API Key

 For the npm login step, the above process helps me identify: